 During the 20 years of this plan, the Boston Region MPO has the discretion to program \$2.9 billion in federal funds, which can be spent on highway transportation projects or flexed to transit projects.
-The federal agencies advised the MPO to assume that revenues would increase by 2.2 percent each year for federal fiscal years (FFYs) 2025 through 2040.
+The federal agencies advised MassDOT and the MPO to assume that federal highway funding for MPOs would increase by 2.2 percent each year for federal fiscal years (FFYs) 2025 through 2040.
 For the same period, the MPO was told to assume that project costs would inflate by four percent each year.
 If these assumptions hold true, project costs will outpace available revenues resulting in diminished buying power in future years.